0x00-pl/hom/doc/machine-learning.md

  cv means cross validation
  if J_train is low and J_cv is heigh then you may need more datasets. if J_train and J_cv is near that more datasets is not seemly useful, you need new network model or more features.

+ plot learning curves for J_train and J_cv see if its have big gape and decided if needed to get more data.

 stochastic gradient descent

  batch gradient descent